codefellows/code-challenges/reconstructed-flight-path/README.md

 * [ "Seattle", "San Francisco", "New York City", "Washington, DC", "Chicago" ]

-## Notes
+## FAQs

+> Will there be any loops?

 Each city appears at most twice in the list of tickets: once as a destination, and once as an origin.

+> Are there any extra tickets?

 Every ticket will be used exactly once in creating the correct itinerary.

+> Does every origin and destination line up?

 You can assume that the origin and destination are airport codes, or cities, or whatever... but you're guaranteed that they'll be unique.

+> Do I return the tickets in order?

 Output type should be an array of strings.

+> How should I represent this?

 Depending on language, the `PlaneTicket` instance could be be a simple Dictionary/Object, but should have have origin & destination as keys/properties.

-### Secrets for the Interviewer
+It might be more natural to represent tham as a class, [see below](#Language Gimmies)

+### Iterative + Map Solution

 There are multiple ways to approach this problem.
 But they usually revolve around solving 2 sub-problems.